Lyke-Wake Dirge: Versions and performances

 Maddy Prior, writing in the liner notes to the Steeleye Span retrospective Spanning the Years, drily characterises the song's countercultural appeal, in describing one 1970s performance:

 5 nights at the LA Forum with Jethro Tull.
 We were opening our set at the time with the Lyke Wake Dirge, a grim piece of music from Yorkshire concerning pergatory [sic] and we all dressed in dramatic mummers ribbons with tall hats.
 The effect was stunning.
 5 gaunt figures in line across the front of the stage, lit from below casting huge shadows, intoning this insistent dirge alarmed some members of the audience whose reality was already tampered with by 1970s substances.
 It was most satisfying.

 In the 2013 BBC radio play Neverwhere, the angel Islington (played by Benedict Cumberbatch) sang it.

-In 2014 the dirge was recorded by Matt Berninger and Andrew Bird for the AMC TV series Turn and in 2016 a version was used as the theme for BBC's The Living and the Dead, performed by The Insects featuring Howlin' Lord.
+In 2014 the dirge was recorded by Matt Berninger and Andrew Bird for the AMC TV series Turn.
+In 2016 a version was used as the theme for BBC's The Living and the Dead supernatural horror TV series, performed by The Insects featuring Howlin' Lord.

 "Lyke-Wake Dirge" is sometimes considered a ballad, but unlike a ballad it is lyric rather than narrative.